dinhomathias/Amc/Working-with-files-and-media.md

 ---
 ### Sending files via inline mode

 You may want to allow users to send media via your bots inline mode.
 This works a little bit different than posting media via `send_*`.
 Most notable, you can't upload files for inline mode!
-You must provide either an HTTP-URL or a `file_id`.
+You must provide either an HTTP URL or a `file_id`.

 Let's stick to example of sending a document.
-Then you have to provide an `InlineQueryResult` to `bot.answer_inline_query` that represents that document and here are the two options:
+You have to provide [`bot.answer_inline_query`](https://python-telegram-bot.readthedocs.io/telegram.bot.html#telegram.Bot.answer_inline_query) with an [`InlineQueryResult`](https://python-telegram-bot.readthedocs.io/telegram.inlinequeryresult.html#telegram-inlinequeryresult) that represents that document.
+There are two ways of doing that:

-1. HTTP-URL:
+1. HTTP URL:

     ```python
     result = InlineQueryResultDocument(document_url='https://python-telegram-bot.org/static/testfiles/telegram.gif', ...)